rvarttinen/spring-example-magic/README.md

 * serve as an example of how to retrieve data from an external service and store that data in a triple store after applying semantics
 * base for experimentation using the latest and greatest of Java (currently 24) and other libraries used in this project
 * act as a repository of "nice-to-have" stuff on how to do things Spring Boot, RDF, etc., i.e. implementation, testing, format conversion, asynch, practicies, etc.
-* additional experimentation could also include performing inference using RDF an dnot AI (!), probably more intersiting one we fetch data from more than one disparate source.
+* additional experimentation could also include performing inference using RDF and not AI (!), probably more interesting once we fetch data from more than one disparate source.

 # What is does
 The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and store it locally as RDF magic.
 I.e providing a key to an entry will fetch it from the external, Bored API, and apply semantics to  it and then store it in an in-memory triple store.
 Keys are in the range [1000000, 9999999].
 If same entry is requested subsequently the locally stored entry will be used (a Bloom filter is queried first to see if there might be a local entry of it stored, otherwise an external fetch is performed).